jeremytammik/tbc/a/1931_log_and_monitor.md

 The issue/question either as an API solution or an external Python solution: why does the slog file overwrite when it is supposed to append for each new session?

-The reason for looking at it from this approach is that we dont want to have to create an add in that requires staff to activate it if we can avoid it.
+The reason for looking at it from this approach is that we dont want to have to create an add-in that requires staff to activate it if we can avoid it.
 I know there are approaches that work when the save command is selected, and then export out data, but i am trying to cover all bases to see if we can do it externally to the API as well as internally so that we can track project progression over time as well.
-I can extract the files so that we can see if there has been any activity which is fine however would like to generate a "over time" result, if the file overwrites we could code that in but would like to have further documentation on the slog file and why it is functioning the way it appears to.
+I can extract the files so that we can see if there has been any activity, which is fine, however would like to generate an 'over time' result; if the file overwrites, we could code that in, but would like to have further documentation on the slog file and why it is functioning the way it appears to.

 **Answer:** Slogs (like journals) will only store data for so long before discarding old data.
-In my experience, they can also be lost when re-initiating a model as a central, or performing a few other actions which are similar in scope to recreating the central.
+In my experience, they can also be lost when re-initiating a model as a central or performing a few other actions which are similar in scope to recreating the central.
 As long as they are collected quickly enough (daily should be fine) and at major inflection points (about to recreate the central model), they shouldn’t have any issues with data loss.

 That said, for the task at hand they are somewhat ill-suited for a few reasons.